 - QoS Info which is the accepted QoS Info of the hop between source End UE and the first UE-to-UE Relay and the accumulated QoS Info of hops from the UE-to-UE Relay to the target End UE.

-NOTE: The path information in DCR/LMR/DCA/LMA message is used for multi-hop 5G ProSe UE-to-UE Relay Discovery only.
+NOTE: The path information in DCR/LMR/DCA/LMA message is used for Multi-hop 5G ProSe UE-to-UE Relay Discovery only.
 A 5G ProSe UE-to-UE Relay Discovery that only supports single-hop UE-to-UE Relay will ignore the messages that contains path information.

 In the Security Procedure of the PC5 reference point between source End UE and UE-to-UE Relay, the source 5G ProSe Layer-3 End UE provides the QoS Info of the end-to-end QoS to the 5G ProSe Layer-3 UE-to-UE Relay.
 If the PC5 link is used for transferring Ethernet traffic, the source 5G ProSe Layer-3 End UE provides its Ethernet MAC address.
 The 5G ProSe Layer-3 UE-to-UE Relay may provide the Ethernet MAC address of the target 5G ProSe Layer-3 End UE in the DCA/LMA message.